hulken/temploggning/data_logger/README.txt

     If everyting works properly, I recommend to create a CRON-job to run the collection of the sensor values periodically in order to store them to yor database.
 I'm fetching values every 5th minute (The script does not update the database unless the read datetime from tellstick have changed.
 The API only updates the value every 10 minute currently):
      0-59/5 * * * *  xenon   /home/xenon/data_logger/LogToDatabase.py

+    If running the CRON-job in for instance Ubuntu you might need to define the absolute path on line 21 in LogToDatabase.py eg: "config = ConfigObj('/home/user/data_logger/logToDatabase.conf')", also the CRON could be defined without a user:
+     */5 * * * * /home/user/data_logger/LogToDatabase.py >/dev/null 2>&1